Josh Woods (wrestler): Ring of Honor (2016–present)

 Woods' debut in Ring of Honor was in a dark match on October 22, 2016, in a six-man tag team match alongside Brandon Groom and Kennedy Kendrick, defeating Chuckles, Joey Osbourne and Victor Andrews.
 He entered the 2017 ROH Top Prospect Tournament, defeating Chris LeRusso, Brian Milonas, and John Skyler to win the tournament.
 He formed a tag team with Silas Young called Two Guys & One Tag.
 On March 26, 2021, on ROH 19th Anniversary Show, Young turned on Woods splitting up the team.
 At Death Before Dishonor XVIII, Woods defeated ROH Pure Champion Jonathan Gresham to win the title.

 With the acquisition of Ring of Honor by Tony Khan, it was announced that Woods would defend the Pure Championship against Wheeler Yuta at Supercard of Honor XV on April 1, 2022.
 Woods lost the title to Yuta at the event.

 Independent circuit (2017)

 On July 14, 2017, he entered the MCW Shane Shamrock Memorial XVII tournament, where he fought Anthony Henry to a time limit draw.
-On Sunday May 15th, 2022, he debuted at the first ever Boca Raton Championship Wrestling show.